Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Setting up an AWS Secrets Manager.md

 * [AWS Secrets Manager User Guide](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)
 * [AWS SDK for Java Developer Guide](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/welcome.html)

+## Creating the AWS Secrets Manager

+Once you have set up your AWS profile, you will be able to use AWS Secrets Manager.

 ## Enabling Tessera to use the _AWS Secrets Manager_
 ### Environment Variables